 In 2015, the Connecticut Conference launched the Eden Fund for congregations that are concerned about environmental impact.
 The Eden Fund excludes Fossil Fuel Reserves from all equity holdings.

-The Eden Fund’s strategy for all equities goes beyond Socially Responsible Investing exclusions (alcohol, tobacco, gambling, defense weapons) to exclude Fossil Fuel Reserves.
+The Eden Fund’s strategy for equities goes beyond Socially Responsible Investing exclusions (alcohol, tobacco, gambling, defense weapons) to exclude Fossil Fuel Reserves.
 Working with Parametric Portfolio Associates, LLC, we exclude companies with evidence of owning fossil fuel reserves regardless of their industries, including companies that own greater than 50% of a reserves field, regardless of revenue derived.
 Fossil Fuel Reserves are defined as proved and probable reserves for coal and proved reserves for oil and natural gas.
 Evidence of owning reserves includes companies providing the exact volume of reserves, and companies making a statement about their ownership of reserves.
 Data is provided by MSCI.
 This is a more rigorous screening than the 100 largest coal companies and 100 largest oil and gas companies that are often used to create Fossil Free portfolios.
+The Eden Fund employs a similar strategy for fixed income securities as well.

 Eden Fund participants are divesting from virtually all of the companies holding fossil fuel reserves.